AshLouie/326_Final_Project/README.md

 # Running Our Program
 To run our program in the terminal, you should follow these few steps:
-    1. Navigate to the folder in which our program lives\n
+    1. Navigate to the folder in which our program lives

-    2. First, input "python final_program.py"\n
+    2. First, input "python final_program.py"

     3. Then, enter the names of the players.
-There must be at least two names for the program to run properly\n
+There must be at least two names for the program to run properly

-    4. You will then enter the number of coins you want each player to start with.\n
+    4. You will then enter the number of coins you want each player to start with.

-    5. An example terminal input looks like this:\n
+    5. An example terminal input looks like this:

-        a. 'python final_program.py Ash Chappon Nhi Justin 10'\n
+        a. 'python final_program.py Ash Chappon Nhi Justin 10'

     6. The program will giuve you clear instructions on how to move through each round, and will give a clear end game message if the conditions are met.